jb6765/Object-detection-system/README.md

 git clone https://github.com/Surya-Murali/Real-Time-Object-Detection-With-OpenCV.git
 cd Real-Time-Object-Detection-With-OpenCV
 ```
-**Step 3:** Install all the necessary libraries.
-I used MacOS for this project.
-These are some of the libraries I had to install:
+**Step 3:** Install all the necessary libraries.These are some of the libraries I had to install:

 ```
-brew install opencv
 pip install opencv-python
 pip install opencv-contrib-python
-pip install opencv-python-headless
-pip install opencv-contrib-python-headless
 pip install matplotlib
 pip install imutils
 ```